 The NFSA’s Black Screen program brings our Indigenous stories and filmmaking talent to community events across Australia.

 Black Screen DVDs are available free of charge for public screenings.
-Each DVD contains a selection of contemporary Indigenous short films and is provided on a loan basis for use at a special event or festival such as NAIDOC week.
+Each DVD contains a selection of contemporary Indigenous short films and is provided on a loan basis for use at a festival or a special event such as NAIDOC week.